 - parenting time

 - spousal maintenance (unless the right to spousal maintenance was given up, denied, or you agreed in writing not to try to change the amount of spousal maintenance you were awarded)

-Other decisions, such as the division of property, can only be changed if there was
+Other decisions, like the division of property, can only be changed if there was: